Symptoms of Prostate Cancer

-It can be very challenging to make your treatment choice after having received a diagnosis of prostate cancer.
+It can be very challenging to select your treatment choice after having received a diagnosis of prostate cancer.
 In reaching a decision for treatment, we suggest that you involve your wife/partner in this process.
 Discuss each treatment option, including benefits and side effects.
-There are also prostate support groups that are available to you.
-Our office would be happy to assist you in contacting a local group in your area.
+There are also prostate support groups.
+Our office would be happy to assist you in contacting one in your area.

 Treatment options for prostate cancer include watchful waiting, surgery, radiation therapy or hormonal therapy.
 Some patients receive a combination of therapies.
 Watchful waiting can be suggested if the cancer is found at an early stage and appears to be slow growing.
 This also applies to men who are older and have certain medical conditions that would outweigh the possible benefits of treatment.

 Patients with a diagnosis of prostate cancer should be evaluated and counseled regarding the several treatment options available.
-A careful physical examination and review of the patient’s diagnostic tests and pathology slides is performed to ensure a cancer diagnosis and to confirm that the prostate cancer is likely confined to the gland.
+A careful physical examination and review of the patient’s diagnostic tests and pathology slides are performed to ensure a cancer diagnosis and to confirm that the prostate cancer is likely confined to the gland.
 Depending on the patient’s stage and/or medical condition, he may be a candidate for prostate brachytherapy (either alone or in combination with external beam irradiation therapy).
-May be a candidate for prostate brachytherapy (either alone or in combination with external beam irradiation therapy).

 Please learn more about prostate brachytherapy by clicking HERE.

-The surgeon can remove part of the prostate or the entire gland and the lymph nodes.
-During this procedure, the surgeon will remove the prostate and lymph nodes while attempting to spare the muscles and nerves that control urination and sexual function.
+The surgeon may remove part of the prostate or the entire gland and the lymph nodes.
+During this procedure, the surgeon will attempt to spare the muscles and nerves that control urination and sexual function.

 Radiation therapy uses high-energy X-rays to kill cancer cells.
 External beam radiation is directed at the body by a machine.
 Prostate brachytherapy delivers radiation by placement of tiny radioactive seeds inside and near the tumor.
-The seeds deliver a higher dose of radiation than does the external beam.
+The seeds deliver a higher dose of radiation than the external beam.
 Some men with prostate cancer receive both types of radiation therapy.
 For external beam radiation, patients come to the clinic 5 days a week during the course of the treatment.
-Because external beam requires no surgery, it is an advantageous method for older men or men with medical conditions or health problems making surgery no longer an option.
+Because external beam requires no surgery, it is an advantageous method for men who are older or with medical conditions which make surgery no longer an option.

-Hormonal therapy works against the prostate cancer by cutting off the supply of male hormones or androgens, such as testosterone that assist the prostate cancer growth.
-Hormonal therapy targets the cancer that has spread beyond the prostate gland and thus is beyond the reach of local treatments such as radiation therapy or surgery.
-Although hormonal therapy cannot cure the prostate cancer, it can assist in shrinking or halting the advancement of the disease, often for many years.
+Hormonal therapy works against the prostate cancer by cutting off the supply of male hormones or androgens, such as testosterone, that assist the prostate cancer growth.
+Hormonal therapy targets the cancer that has spread beyond the prostate gland, rendering it beyond the reach of local treatments such as radiation therapy or surgery.
+Although hormonal therapy cannot cure the prostate cancer, it can assist in shrinking or halting advancement of the disease, often for many years.